epam/edp-codebase-operator/docs/api.md

-GitTag is the Schema for the GitTags API
+GitTag is the Schema for the GitTags API.

 <table>
     <thead>